Calendar of Events 2025

 Nickels-Sortwell House Tours, 10am to 3pm

-Visit the historic Nickels-Sortwell House, built in 1807 and dressed to celebrate the holiday season.
-Self-guided tour admission is $5. for Wiscasset residents and Historic New England members; others, $10; accompanying children (under 12) are free.
-Advance tickets recommended; walk-ins welcome.
-Purchase tickets here 121 Main St.
+Visitors were welcomed to the historic Nickels-Sortwell House, built in 1807 and dressed to celebrate the holiday season.
+Self-guided tour admission was $5. for Wiscasset residents and Historic New England members; others, $10; with accompanying children (under 12) free.
+121 Main St.

 Gift Bow Workshop, 1pm to 3pm